novalagung/skeetoverflow/README.md

 # SkeetOverflow

-A fun browser extension for replacing all reputations on StackOverflow into a percentage of Jon Skeet's reputation point.
+A fun browser extension for replacing all reputations on StackOverflow into a percentage of Jon Skeet's point.

 In case anyone doesn't know who John Skeet is, please check out these links: